Eamonn Walker: 1997 to present – Hollywood and American television

 Two more films followed in 2005, the crime thriller Lord of War with Nicolas Cage and the drama adventure film Duma.
 And from March 2005 he made his debut on Broadway, playing Mark Antony in Julius Caesar at the Belasco Theatre in midtown-Manhattan alongside Denzel Washington as Marcus Brutus.

 In 2006, he played Dr Stephen Dakarai in three episodes of the medical drama series ER.
 He also starred in the Fox Network legal drama Justice, playing the part of Luther Graves.

 In May 2007, he became the first black actor to play the role of Othello at either the original Globe Theatre or at the modern reconstruction, Shakespeare's Globe in London.

-Then in 2008 he was in the second episode of the BBC drama series Bonekickers, playing Senator Joy, a United States Presidential candidate.
+Then in 2008, he was in the second episode of the BBC drama series Bonekickers, playing Senator Joy, a United States Presidential candidate.
 He also starred in three films: the action drama Blood and Bone; the biographical music drama Cadillac Records, about the 1950s musical era, in which he plays the influential blues singer, guitarist and harmonica player Howlin' Wolf, which was released on 5 December 2008; and the romantic war drama The Messenger, in which Walker plays Colonel Stuart Dorsett.
 The first and the latter were released in 2009.

-In October 2008 he performed on BBC Radio 4 in the first adaptation of Alice Walker's 1982 epistolary novel The Color Purple in the UK, serialised in ten parts.
+In October 2008, he performed on BBC Radio 4 in the first adaptation of Alice Walker's 1982 epistolary novel The Color Purple in the UK, serialised in ten parts.

 Walker appeared on the NBC drama series Kings, which was based on the biblical story of David.
 He portrayed Reverend Ephram Samuels, an analogue of the biblical prophet Samuel.
 He also starred in the TV series The Whole Truth, alongside Maura Tierney and Rob Morrow, which premiered on 22 September 2010.

-In 2011 Walker appeared on FX series Lights Out as trainer Ed Romeo, former trainer of Lights Leary's last opponent, Death Row Reynolds.
+In 2011, Walker appeared on FX series Lights Out as trainer Ed Romeo, former trainer of Lights Leary's last opponent, Death Row Reynolds.
 Walker appeared in an episode of BBC One's Inspector George Gently, playing the father of a murder victim in 2012, and in two episodes of the BBC/Cinemax series Strike Back.
-In 2013 he portrayed Frederick Douglass in the BBC series Copper.
+In 2013, he portrayed Frederick Douglass in the BBC series Copper.

-In 2020, Walker stars as the lead in Steppenwolf Theatre Company's production of Between Riverside and Crazy by Stephen Adly Guirgis.
+In 2020, Walker starred as the lead in Steppenwolf Theatre Company's production of Between Riverside and Crazy by Stephen Adly Guirgis.